sfernana/FCCDIRAC/README.md

 Usually, users just have to "configure" the application, add user libraries if needed and submit the job.

-Indeed applications are pre-defined (executable, parameters ...)
+Indeed, applications are pre-defined (environment, executable ...)

 For FCC group, 2 applications have been designed :

 - FccSw
 - FccAnalysis

-However in order to use them and submit a FCC job, you need to fulfill the prerequisites.
+However, in order to use them and submit a FCC job, you need to fulfill the prerequisites.

 ## 3 - Prerequisites